Privacy Policy

 9c.
 Right to erasure

-When a parent deletes a child profile or requests account erasure, we permanently delete all associated encrypted name mappings, pseudonyms, and entity tokens.
-Because story text contains only opaque tokens (not real names), deletion of the name mappings renders any residual tokens unresolvable.
+When a parent deletes a child profile or requests account erasure, we permanently delete the encrypted profile rows (including the encrypted real name and the privacy alias) along with any associated entity tokens.
+Because story text contains only opaque tokens (not real names), deletion of the profile renders any residual tokens unresolvable.

 10. Your rights